h0tbird/wiki-h0tbird/en/pages/gpg.md

 ## Generate entropy

 This feeds data from a random number generator to the kernel's random number entropy pool, after first checking the data to ensure that it is properly random.
-Run in parallel in another terminal.
+Run it in parallel in another terminal.

 ```
 sudo rngd -f -r /dev/urandom